-I use waxed linen thread for my saddle stitching, at six stitches per inch.
+I use waxed linen or nylon thread for my saddle stitching, at six stitches per inch.
 Unlike many makers, I custom dye my thread to match the color of my leather.

 My belts are made with cartridge loops woven through slits in the belt rather than sewn.
 This produces extremely strong and wear resistant loops.
 I stop the cartridge loops short of where the holster rides so it can fit closer to the belt.
 Most belts, depending on length and cartridge caliber, have from twenty five to thirty loops.